BitcoinCacheMachine/BitcoinCacheMachine/README.md

 # Bitcoin Cache Machine

-Bitcoin Cache Machine is open-source software that allows you to create a self-hosted privacy-preserving [software-defined data-center](https://en.wikipedia.org/wiki/Software-defined_data_center).
-BCM is built entirely with free and open-source software and is meant primarily for home and small office use in line with the spirit of decentralization.
+Bitcoin Cache Machine is open-source software that allows you to create and manage one or more Bitcoin-focused privacy-preserving personal payment systems (perfect for long-term HODLers).
+BCM scripts allow you to quickly deploy a purely software-defined bitcoin payment stack to your local Ubuntu machine, or any Ubuntu-based SSH endpoint (e.g., SSH over LAN, SSH over Tor onion).
+BCM is built entirely with free and open-source software and is meant primarily for long-term Bitcoin HODLrs that want to run their own Bitcoin node infrastructure along with privacy-preserving technologies such as JoinMarket for on-chain UTXO management, and c-Lightning for access to Bitcoin's high-speed and low-free payment network, Lightning.

-BCM is a set of BASH scripts that allows administrators to run bitcoin node infrastructure.
-We all know that it is unlikely that the "average Joe" will run their own Bitcoin infrastrcture.
-There are REAL costs associated with attaining self-soverignty.
-Running a high-uptime node infrastructure takes real skill and resources!
-However, most people know one or more people in their life that are "tech-savvy" and are able to run these software services for them.
-Like everything in life, trade-off exists.
-In this case, BCM is a set of software that is run by a person you trust (i.e., the neighborhood Geek/Nerd whose morals you trust).
-Your administrator should be someone you trust not to act in immoral or untrustworthy ways.
-Examples include millennial sons and daughters, computer-literate friends, local neighborhood anarchists, etc..

 ## Project Status